 Love the classic look of hardwoods or tile but not the price tags?
 Worry those hard surfaces don't fit your active family's lifestyle?
-Vinyl flooring may be a smart solution for your kitchen.
-The material has come a long way in recent years and is available in a dramatic range of colors, patterns, and styles, including options that provide a similar look to stone or wood.
-The material provides endless design options as it can be mixed and matched to create interesting and unique patterns and designs.
+Vinyl floor covering may be a smart solution for your kitchen.
+The material has come a long way in recent years and is available in a dramatic range of colors, patterns, and styles, including vinyl flooring planks that provide a similar look to stone or wood.
+Vinyl kitchen flooring provides endless design options as it can be mixed and matched to create interesting and unique patterns and designs.

 Although vinyl can give a look similar to tile or hardwood, it is much softer underfoot, thanks to its felt or foam backing.
 That "give" makes it more comfortable in rooms where you'll do a lot of standing, such as the kitchen.
 The softer surface can also protect glass items from breaking when dropped, another great feature in the kitchen.
 The spongy quality does mean, however, that homeowners need to be cautious about heavy items placed on or moved across vinyl.
 Coaster should be used under appliances that will sit atop the floor.

 Vinyl installation can be a simple DIY project.
-Peel-and-stick tiles are easy to install but create many seams where water can seep under the floor.
+Peel-and-stick vinyl floor tiles are easy to install but create many seams where water can seep under the floor.
 With a little elbow grease, damaged tiles can be replaced (as long as you buy extras).
-Rolled tile typically measures 6- or 12-feet wide and can cover many bathrooms without a seam.
+Rolled vinyl flooring sheets typically measure 6- or 12-feet wide and can cover many bathrooms without a seam.
 If your bathroom is larger than available roll widths, however, it is best left to a professional installer who is trained at piecing and making seams disappear.
 With either product, DIYers need to properly prepare the surface, which must be absolutely clean so the vinyl adheres well and lies flat without bubbles or bumps.